azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 For instance, if you'd ever learned English at high school, you may noticed the importance of knowledge of the meaning of all terms to understand the sentences.
 If you find two or three unknown terms in paragraph and, in addition, if those unknown terms plays a important role to grasp the whole sentence, you proverbly won't understand the sentence.
 This will also occur in your mother language, i.e. Japanese.

 I assume that many programming learners feel difficult to learn programming as a result of heavy use of katakana translation.
-But, basically, Neither learning programming is  difficult things, nor the concepts in programming are difficult.
+But, basically, Neither learning programming nor the concepts in programming are difficult.
 It's very simple, logical and enjoyable!
 This is my honest feelings as I've been learning programming in four years.

 This is not anybody else's faultness.
 For creators of tutorials, those are kind enough to spare times making tutorials for learners that follows without fees.
 However, such deficiency definitely creates unreasonable wall for learners.